tuos/StandaloneGlauber/README.md

 ```
 We will use ROOT in CMSSW at ACCRE.
-Any directory at ACCRE, do the following (find available release by doing 'scram list'):
+In any directory at ACCRE, do the following (find available release by doing 'scram list'):
 [tuos@gw345 glauber]$ cmsrel CMSSW_10_3_0
 [tuos@gw345 glauber]$ cd CMSSW_10_3_0/src/
 [tuos@gw345 src]$ cmsenv